elastic/beats/README.md

 ## Prepare

-You need Go, python and docker installed.
+You need Go and docker installed.
 Prepare the rest with:

      make deps

-Python is only used for the [j2cli](https://github.com/kolypto/j2cli) tool, which we might replace with a Go implementation.

 ## Cross-compile